 For example, if you have an interface with two different implementations, you can change the externalized service.yml file on production to switch between two implementations.

 The following is an example of service.yml in the test folder for this module.

 Please note that the sequence of binding in the config file is crucial.
 If one implementation uses another injected object, that object must be defined in the configuration first.

-The service module is one of the most important modules in the light platform and a lot of other components are relying on it.
+The service module is one of the most important modules in Light and a lot of other components are relying on it.
 To help developers to learn it quickly, we have provided a service tutorial in the tutorial section.